CRM Adoption: 7 Ways to Improve User Adoption

 While you shouldn’t migrate over all your existing processes, note what works.
 When you migrate your CRM data, be sure to bring over the things that were working and any CRM terminology that will help mitigate confusion and help drive adoption from day one.

-With your learning and development (L&D) team, create a plan to lessen the impact of your CRM switch and shorten the time-to-productivity time for your CRM users with a robust onboarding and training strategy.
+With your learning and development (L&D) team, create a plan to lessen the impact of your CRM switch or CRM transformation and shorten the time-to-productivity time for your CRM users with a robust onboarding and training strategy.

 Use internal CRM experts, third-party consultants, and your CRM provider’s customer success team to pull together common FAQs and processes for your new CRM and your team’s sales workflows.